 Played by: John KapelosThe janitor of the school.

-- Almighty Janitor: He tells off Principal Vernon to his face when he complains about them.
+- Almighty Janitor: He tells off Principal Vernon to his face when he complains about the kids.

 - Badass Boast: He makes one when Bender makes a crack at his job.Carl: You guys think I'm just some untouchable peasant?
 Serf?
 Peon?
 Well, maybe so.
 But following a broom around after shitheads like you for the last 8 years, I've learned a couple of things.
 I look through your letters.
 I look through your lockers.
 I listen to your conversations, you don't know that but I do.
 I am the eyes and ears of this institution, my friends.

 - Deadpan Snarker: Has a dry, sardonic sense of humor.